 Recurring substernal chest pain, not due to coronary artery disease, is a common clinical problem.
-(See "Pathophysiology and clinical presentation of ischemic chest pain".)
+(See "Angina pectoris: Chest pain caused by myocardial ischemia".)
 More than 50 percent of patients presenting to emergency facilities with unexplained chest pain will have coronary disease ruled out [1-3].
 Unfortunately, these patients are usually sent home without a diagnosis and remain confused and concerned about the origin of their pain.
 Most of them are evaluated initially by a cardiologist or by emergency department physicians who often fail to pursue evaluation for other possible causes for the chest pain, since the overall risk of life-threatening events is so much higher with coronary disease .

 There is ample documentation that this large group of patients with unexplained chest pain represents a major economic burden because of continued utilization of physician and emergency facilities for recurring pain attacks .
 Even knowing that they have a negative coronary arteriogram fails to relieve concern or lead to sustained improvement in these patients.
 One report, for example, surveyed functional status in patients with chest pain and negative coronary arteriograms more than one year after the initial evaluation: 51 percent were unable to work, 47 percent noted limited activity because of their pain, and 44 percent still believed they had coronary disease .

 PATHOPHYSIOLOGY OF ESOPHAGEAL CHEST PAIN

 A potential esophageal origin for recurring "noncardiac" chest pain has been considered likely since William Osler first suggested in 1892 that esophageal spasm might cause these symptoms .
 Thus, over the ensuing years, an empiric diagnosis of "esophageal spasm" has been applied to patients with unexplained chest pain.